BergerLab/c_cablastp/README.md

 in Po-Ru Loh's C++ version of the code, and the order of sequences does not affect whether or not compression and decompression work correctly.

 Currently working on implementing search.
+Expansion of coarse BLAST hits produces almost identical output to Po-Ru's version for the first 5000 query of a large query set but segfaults approximately 6000 queries into the data set.